SlitherinPython/cs50-final-project/README.md

 *Added a stop button in the rest page* <br>
 Users couldn't stop resting if they didn't want to so I added a button to fix that.

+**Day 9:**

+*Fixed background throttling* <br>
+After testing my app for the first time, I realized that the timer would slow down after I minimized my electron app due to background throttling.
+I implemented a audio hack which claimed to stop background throttling but didn't work.
+After editing a few webpreferences after looking at the suggestions of an article, the app seemed to work fine.

 Post app development thoughts:
 I really had fun developing this program.
 Although I faced loads of issues, I feel a great sense of accomplishment that I managed to learn and adapt to a new framework on my own without any assistance.
 I could read the documentation independently and have definitely learnt a lot from this experience.
 I would like to say thank you to all the cs50 staff and especially David (for being such a great lecturer), curiouskiwi (for helping me so much in my previous assignments), and the whole discord community for being such a welcoming place.